Die Astronautin

-Die Astronautin is a private German human spaceflight program with the goal of sending the first German woman into space by 2023 via a short-duration flight to the International Space Station.
+Die Astronautin was a private German human spaceflight program with the goal of sending the first German woman into space by 2023 via a short-duration flight to the International Space Station.
 The program was launched by a German private initiative in March 2016, when it sent out a call for German women to apply for a mission to the ISS.
-The flight will be mainly funded by donors and voluntary financial aid and so far has not received any funding from the German government.
+In 2024, it was reported that the project had failed.
+However, unrelated to this initiative, on the Fram2 mission in 2025, Rabea Rogge became the first female German astronaut.

 Mission

 When the project was first established, the team planned for the first flight of a female German astronaut to occur by 2020, although this goal has been pushed back once to mid-2021, and again to 2023.
 The mission could take place on a Russian Soyuz spacecraft or one of two Commercial Crew Vehicles, either SpaceX's Crew Dragon or Boeing's CST-100 Starliner spacecraft.
-In October 2018 the project signed a Memorandum of Understanding with Axiom Space regarding astronaut training and flight opportunities.
+In October 2018 the project signed a memorandum of understanding with Axiom Space regarding astronaut training and flight opportunities.
 This could lead to the flight occurring on a SpaceX Crew Dragon flight contracted by Axiom.

-Die Astronautin currently has selected 2 astronaut candidates.
-One will be selected to fly the mission, and the second will serve as her backup.

 Astronauts

 The program put out a call for astronauts in March 2016 and received over 400 applications from German women aged between 27 and 37, coming from STEM, military and other aviation backgrounds.
 By April they had narrowed the original 400 down to 120 candidates.
-One of the applicants who made it to the final group of 30 candidates was Austrian-German airline pilot Johanna Maislinger, a client of the American space tourism company Space Adventures, and a candidate spaceflight participant for the joint Space Adventures-Roscosmos Soyuz MS-20 mission in December 2021.
+One of the applicants who made it to the final group of 30 candidates was Austrian-German airline pilot Johanna Maislinger, a potential client of the American space tourism company Space Adventures, and a candidate spaceflight participant for the joint Space Adventures-Roscosmos Soyuz MS-20 mission in December 2021.
 She did not fly on the mission.

 One year after the original call for applicants, the project announced the final six candidates who had been picked from the original pool of 400.
 The six finalists included a fighter pilot, a meteorologist and four engineers.